 Jess joined Lighthouse in 2019, managing our marketing, PR and communications strategy.
-She has more than ten years’ experience in third sector arts communication, having worked with Studio Voltaire, Brighton Festival and Melting Vinyl, among others.
+She has more than ten years’ experience in arts communication, working with artists including Ryan Gander, Phyllida Barlow, Mary Reid Kelley and Patrick Kelley and Jeremy Deller.

 As a freelance brand strategist and copywriter her clients include Glenfiddich, the V&A, Waitrose and Hawksmoor.
 She’s also a touring musician and songwriter represented by Domino Publishing.

 Lucie works alongside the artistic programme team, supporting the delivery of exhibitions, workshops, training programmes and residencies.
 She provides support across the whole programme, from project and event research, to managing all administrative processes on the Re-Imagine Europe project.